Isaac Burns Murphy: Salvator vs. Tenny

-Poisoning Controversy
+Poisoning controversy

-On August 26, 1890, at the Monmouth Handicap, Isaac fell off his horse Firenzi after crossing the finish line in last place.
-Given that Murphy and Firenzi had been the presumed favorites, along with long-standing rumors about Isaac's ritual of drinking champagne before races, stories began to circulate that Isaac had been racing drunk.
-Following the incident, Isaac was suspended from racing pending an investigation.
+On August 26, 1890, at the Monmouth Handicap, Murphy fell off his horse Firenzi after crossing the finish line in last place.
+Given that Murphy and Firenzi had been the presumed favorites, along with long-standing rumors about Murphy's ritual of drinking champagne before races, stories began to circulate that he had been racing drunk.
+Following the incident, he was suspended from racing pending an investigation.

-Isaac strongly refuted the claim, maintaining that he had been drugged.
-Given Isaac's longstanding reputation as a clean rider, some members of the press defended the jockey and called the accusations unfounded.
-Further adding to the scandal, it was found that bettors had uncharacteristically wagered heavily against Firenzi, betting instead on William Lakeland’s Tea Tray as the race drew near.
-Among those betting on Tea Tray was notable race "plunger" Dave Johnson who had lost $25,000 (over $750,000, adjusted for inflation) betting against Murphy on Salvator earlier that year.
+Murphy strongly refuted the claim, maintaining that he had been drugged.
+Given his longstanding reputation as a clean rider, some members of the press defended the jockey and called the accusations unfounded.
+Further adding to the scandal, it was found that bettors had uncharacteristically wagered heavily against Firenzi, betting instead on William Lakeland's Tea Tray as the race drew near.
+Among those betting on Tea Tray was notable race "plunger" Dave Johnson, who had lost $25,000 (more than $750,000, adjusted for inflation) betting against Murphy on Salvator earlier that year.

-For the rest of his life, Isaac maintained that he had been poisoned and, although he would race again, the accusation of drunkenness tainted the rest of his career.
+For the rest of his life, Murphy maintained that he had been poisoned and, although he would race again, the accusation of drunkenness tainted the rest of his career.

 Death and legacy

 Murphy died of heart failure on February 16, 1896, in Lexington, Kentucky.
-While his funeral was attended by over 500 members of the community, over time, his unmarked grave in African Cemetery No. 2 was forgotten.
+While his funeral was attended by more than 500 members of the community, over time, his unmarked grave in African Cemetery No. 2 was forgotten.
 During the 1960s, Frank B. Borries Jr., a University of Kentucky press specialist, spent three years searching for the grave site and in 1967, Murphy was reinterred at the old Man o' War burial site.
 With the building of the Kentucky Horse Park, his remains were moved to be buried again next to Man o' War at the entrance to the park.

-According to his own calculations, Murphy won 628 of his 1,412 starts—a 44% victory rate which has never been equaled, and a record about which Hall of Fame jockey Eddie Arcaro said: "There is no chance that his record of winning will ever be surpassed."
+According to his own calculations, Murphy won 628 of his 1,412 starts—a 44% victory rate that has never been equaled, and a record about which Hall of Fame jockey Eddie Arcaro said: "There is no chance that his record of winning will ever be surpassed."
 By a later calculation of incomplete records, his record stands at 530 wins in 1,538 rides, which still makes his win rate 34%.

-In 1955, he was inducted into the Jockey's Hall of Fame at Saratoga, New York.
-In 1940, Murphy was honored with one of the 33 dioramas featured at the American Negro Exposition in Chicago.
+In 1955, Murphy was inducted into the Jockey's Hall of Fame at Saratoga, New York.
+In 1940, he was honored with one of the 33 dioramas featured at the American Negro Exposition in Chicago.
 Since 1995, the National Turf Writers Association has given the Isaac Murphy Award to the jockey with the highest winning percentage for the year in North American racing (from a minimum of 500 mounts).